shashwatdixit399/arp_spoofer/README.md

 Command line arguments (use --help):
 1) -t or --target to specify the target ip address.
 2) -s to specify the spoof ip address.
+3) Enables port forwarding when the spoofer is started and disables it when user exits the program.